pnp/sp-dev-fx-webparts/samples/react-graph-calendar/README.md

 Version|Date|Comments
 -------|----|--------
 1.0 |December 29, 2019 | Initial Release
+1.1 |January 08, 2020 | Bumped to SPFx 1.10 and added the Personal Tab support

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**